Canon M200 vs Panasonic GX8

 It is notable that the GX8 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The M200 does not feature such a mic input.

 The M200 is a recent model that features in the current product line-up of Canon.
-In contrast, the GX8 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the GX8 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GX8 was succeeded by the Panasonic GX9.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the M200 and GX8 can be found, respectively, in the Canon M200 Manual (free pdf) or the online Panasonic GX8 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon M200 and the Panasonic GX8?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.